Carrier Comparison

 Which is faster, USPS or UPS?

 For ground shipping, UPS is generally faster and more consistent, delivering in 1-5 business days with tighter delivery windows.
 USPS Ground Advantage typically takes 2-5 business days.
-For overnight service, both are comparable -- USPS Priority Mail Express and UPS Next Day Air both deliver by the next business day.
+For overnight service, both are comparable: USPS Priority Mail Express and UPS Next Day Air both target the next business day.

 Does UPS or USPS have better tracking?